-Additionally, you are encouraged to participate in the Family, Youth, System Partner Round Tables (FYSPRTs).
+Additionally, you are encouraged to talk to your supervisor about participating in the Family, Youth, System Partner Round Tables (FYSPRTs).
 The FYSPRTs serve as an integral part of the Children's Behavioral Health Governance Structure, which informs and provides oversight for high-level policy-making, program planning, and decision-making related the children's behavioral health system, including the implementation of WISe.
-Learn more here: FYSPRT.com
+Learn more here: FYSPRT.com.